-b.
+- b.
 Participant Direction Opportunities.
-Specify the participant t direction opportunities s that are available in the w vaiver.
-Select one:

-- Participant: Employer Authority.
+Specify the participant direction opportunities that are available in the waiver.
+Select one: - Participant: Employer Authority.
 As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
 Supports and protections are available for participants who exercise this authority.

-Participant: Rudget Authority.
-As specified in Appendix E-2, Item b, the participant (or the participant's - Participant: Budget Authority.
-As specified in Appendix E-2, Item b, the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget. - Both Authorities.
-The waiver provides for both participant direction opportunities as specified in Appendix E-2.
-Supports and protections are available for participants who exercise these authorities. - c.
-Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies: - ✓ Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.

-Specify these living arrangements: Appen dix E: Participant Direction of Services E-1: Overview (3 of 13) d.
-El lection of Participant Direction.
-Election of participant direction is subject to the following policy (select one): Waiver is designed to support only individuals who want to direct their services.
-The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
+0 Participant: Budget Authority.
+As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
+Supports and protections are available for participants who have authority over a budget. • Both Authorities.
+The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
+Supports and protections are available for participants who exercise these authorities. c.
+Ava ilability of Participant Direction by Type of Living Arrangement.
+Check each that applies: ✓ Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: \Diamond Appendi ix E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec etion of Participant Direction.
+Election of participant direction is subject to the following policy (select one): Waiver is designed to support only individuals who want to direct their services. • The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services.

-e.
-Information Furnished to Participant.
-Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.

-Once a plan of care is developed for a member, an DHS/DDS Case Manager will offer the options of self direction or traditional waiver services for the portion of the plan of care allocated for Habilitation Training Specialist (HTS) services.
-This amount will be used to establish a budget which will then be developed to specify Self Directed Habilitation Training Specialist (SD-HTS) services and/or Self Directed Goods and Services (SD-GS).
-The DHS/DDS Case Manager will provide information regarding options and the member's responsibilities and potential liabilities.
+O The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the State.
+Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.
+Specify the criteria Annendi ix E: Participant Direction of Services тррени E-1: Overview (4 of 13) a Infa numetion Francished to Porticipant Specify (a) the information about participant direction apportunities (a.g. the bene (or t remation Furnished to Participant.
+Specify: (a) the information about participant direction opportunities (e.g., the effits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant the participant's representative) to inform decision-making concerning the election of participant direction; (b) the try or entities responsible for furnishing this information; and, (c) how and when this information is provided on a ely basis. trad serv Hab e a plan of care is developed for a member, an DHS/DDS Case Manager will offer the options of self direction or itional waiver services for the portion of the plan of care allocated for Habilitation Training Specialist (HTS) ices.
+This amount will be used to establish a budget which will then be developed to specify Self Directed ilitation Training Specialist (SD-HTS) services and/or Self Directed Goods and Services (SD-GS).
+The DHS/DDS is Manager will provide information regarding options and the member's responsibilities and potential liabilities.
 Members who choose to participate in the Self Directed Services (SDS) option may self direct the portion allocated for HTS.

+Application for 1915(c) HCBS Waiver: Draft OK.001.04.01 - Oct 01, ...
+Page 138 of 219